bjw010529/Introduction-to-Algorithms/README.md

 # Introduction-to-Algorithms
-A solution manual for Introduction to Algorithms(irregularly uodating)
+A solution manual for Introduction to Algorithms(irregularly updating)

 Compile main.tex to get the manual